Mexico immigration agency head arraigned in deadly fire

 CIUDAD JUAREZ, Mexico — The head of Mexico’s immigration agency was arraigned on charges Tuesday that he failed in his responsibility to protect those in his custody when 40 migrants died in a fire at a border detention center last month.

-Prosecutors presented evidence that Francisco Garduño, the head of the Mexican Immigration Institute, was responsible for the safety of country’s immigration facilities and should have closed those that did not meet safety requirements.
+Prosecutors presented evidence that Francisco Garduño, the head of the Mexican Immigration Institute, was responsible for the safety of country’s immigration facilities.
+They said Garduño had received photographs of an expansion of the Ciudad Juarez facility in July of last year that showed it lacked basic safety measures and should have led him to shut it down.

+A judge denied prosecutors’ request that Garduño be removed from his position and be barred from leaving the country.
+His next hearing was scheduled for Sunday.

 In addition to the 40 killed, more than two dozen were injured in the fire.